WOFL: WSWB-TV

 Within months of signing on the air, WSWB-TV began showing signs of financial strain.
 In November 1974, RCA, a major equipment supplier to the startup station, sued for $2.28 million they alleged they were owed on video tape equipment, which they sought to repossess.
 Sun World countersued, alleging that RCA had breached its contract and claiming loss of advertising sales and reputation after the RCA suit.
 The station spent 1975 fighting for its viability.
 In June, Sun World agreed to sell WSWB-TV to the Martin International Corporation, though the transaction was not submitted for FCC approval until December 16.
-Meanwhile July 2, leasing company Continental Credit Corporation moved to seize $200,000 of mostly office furnishings from the studios, though the station continued to broadcast.
+Meanwhile, on July 2, leasing company Continental Credit Corporation moved to seize $200,000 of mostly office furnishings from the studios, though the station continued to broadcast.
 Continental pushed for the appointment of a receiver for WSWB-TV, to which Martin objected because it believed such a move would jeopardize the station's broadcast license; as a compromise, the parent of Sun World, not Sun World itself, was put into receivership.
-Following the appointment, WSWB-TV canceled its local programs, let go of their hosts, and focused its early evening lineup and movies.
+Following the appointment, WSWB-TV canceled its local programs, let go of their hosts, and focused on its early evening lineup and movies.
 In December 1975, Winter Park Federal Savings and Loan and Continental Credit—the two mortgageholders on WSWB-TV properties—moved to auction the station's facilities to satisfy creditors, with the savings and loan winning its own mortgages at auction.